Serv08/jektemp/_posts/2023-03-18-goodbye-to-youth.md

 ***And maybe it because we were young and we were stupid (and we didn’t know it yet).
 But when you hold my hand, I only feel relieved.***

-Read the full story on <a href="https://medium.com/@todorokis/goodbye-to-youth-aa35ed0f90e2">Medium</a>
+Read the full story on [Medium](https://medium.com/@todorokis/goodbye-to-youth-aa35ed0f90e2)